-Each test piece is subjected to a specified preconditioning procedure where the surface which is exposed in practice to water intended for human consumption is brought into contact with preconditioning water during five sequential periods: three periods of 24 h, 1 period of 72 h and a final period of 24 h {with 50 mg/l Cl_2 (5.3.2) if requested to simulate chlorine disinfection treatment}.
+Each test piece is subjected to a specified preconditioning procedure where the surface that is exposed in practice to water intended for human consumption, is brought into contact with preconditioning water during five sequential periods: three periods of 24 h, 1 period of 72 h and a final period of 24 h {with 50 mg/l Cl2 (5.2.2) if requested to simulate chlorine disinfection treatment}.

-The preconditioned test piece is then brought into contact with test water, chlorinated and/or chlorine-free during three sequential migration periods.
+The preconditioned test piece is then put in contact with test water, chlorinated and/or chlorine-free during three sequential migration periods.
 A migration period is either: